On bisectors in quaternionic hyperbolic space: Introduction

 The paper is organized as follows.
 In Section 1, we summarize some basic results about geometry of quaternionic hyperbolic space.
 In Section 2, we study geometry of bisectors in quaternionic hyperbolic space.
+In Section 3, we derive a formula for the orthogonal projection onto totally geodesic submanifolds of ${\rm H^{n}_{\Q}}$ isometric to ${\rm H^{n}_{\C}}$ and introduce a new class of hypersurfaces in ${\rm H^{n}_{\Q}}$, which we call complex hyperbolic packs in ${\rm H^{n}_{\Q}}$.